 Academic painters based in Taos created pictures of Hispanic and Native American people engaged in everyday activities and religious rituals.
 These romantic and impressionistic pictures became some of the best-known art from New Mexico.
 Their images were both ethnographic studies and nostalgic portrayals of an almost bygone era.
 The Taos painters were exclusive about their membership, and at one point, had members deported if they were not U.S. citizens.
 Irving Couse, Joseph Henry Sharp and Victor Higgins were influential members of this group.

-In Santa Fe, the Cinco Pintores group of bohemian artists presented themselves as radical, but were actually fairly tame.
+In Santa Fe, five young artists formed Los Cinco Pintores on the idea of bringing art directly to the people .
 Will Shuster and Jozef Bakos were influential members of this group.
 The Santa Fe artists were somewhat notorious for wild parties and drinking in the time of prohibition.
 The social conservatism of the political leadership in Santa Fe did not approve of their life style, or their progressive political views.

 Modernism’s Second Wave

 Hewett was more interested in ethnic imagery than abstraction and modernism.
-However, he did create a modern wing for the Museum of Fine Arts, for a while, he allowed regular exhibits of local artists working with abstraction.
+However, he did stay true to his policy of allowing any style of art to hang at the museum by scheduling regular exhibitions of local artists working with abstraction.
 Raymond Jonson was in charge of these exhibits, and he took the opportunity to present work contrary to the predictable Southwestern ethnographic genre.
-Jonson and his fellow abstractionist Emil Bisttram spearheaded a group of Santa Fe painters known as the Transcendental Painting group.
+Jonson and his fellow abstractionist Emil Bisttram spearheaded a group of painters known as the Transcendental Painting group.
 Their mission was to create non-objective work that did not refer to the natural world.

 In Taos, a new group of itinerant modernist artists formed around the writer Mabel Dodge.
 Dodge had come from New York in 1917, originally with her painter husband whom she quickly divorced after she arrived.
 She married Tony Luhan from Taos Pueblo shortly thereafter .
 Mabel had been the center of a radical salon of artists, writers, intellectuals, socialists and activists in New York, and she invited her friends to visit her in New Mexico.